For greater assistance contact the Office of Global Programs and Studies.

-Year-long paid position as research assistant in international affairs at the Carnegie Endowment for World Peace in Washington DC for graduating seniors and individuals who have graduated during the past academic year.
+Year-long paid position as research assistant in international affairs at the Carnegie Endowment for International Peace in Washington, DC for graduating seniors and individuals who have graduated during the past academic year.
 Applicants must be eligible to work in the U.S. Deadline: January 15th.

 Center for Neuroscience at the University of Pittsburgh (CNUP) summer fellowship

 10-week program in which selected undergraduate students conduct independent research.
 Student recipients of this competitive fellowship will receive a stipend of $3,500 and also will be provided housing at no cost in a double- occupancy dormitory on campus.
 Deadline: mid-February.